atbaker/speck/README.md

 1. Download and unzip the Speck app `.zip` asset from [the latest Speck release](https://github.com/atbaker/speck/releases/latest).
 You want the filename that looks like `speck-app-darwin-arm64-0.0.1.zip`.

 1. Start the `speck-app.app` file you extracted from the zip archive.
-You should see a window pop up with the Speck logo and a button which says "Connect Speck to your inbox".
+You should see a window open with the Speck logo and a button which says "Connect Speck to your inbox".

 1. Click the button to open your browser and authorize your local Speck installation to access your Gmail data.